sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 Copy the downloaded JDBC jar file into it.

-Stop Fire Processes
+Restart Fire server
 ------------

-Stop the running Fire processes with ``./run-fire.sh stop``
+Restart the running Fire server with ``./run-fire-server.sh stop``

 They will be restarted automatically.